massquantity/dismember/README.md

 All of the modules will generate jar files, but we will only use the jar file in `examples` module.

 `Spark-Retrieval` can run locally or on a cluster.
-To run locally, you need to install Java 8 or Scala 2.12 and set up the parameters in `Spark-Retrieval/configs/tdm_local.conf` file.
+To run locally, you need to install Java 8 or 11 or Scala 2.13 and set up the parameters in `Spark-Retrieval/configs/tdm_local.conf` file.
 To run on a cluster, you need a Hadoop and Spark cluster and set up the parameters  in `Spark-Retrieval/configs/tdm_dist.conf` file.

 Then we can begin to train the TDM model.
 The various generated files during these steps will be located in the paths specified in `conf` files.